EveronLife/EveronLife/docs/development_setup.md

 #### Opening the debug world
 You should now see the main window of the Workbench where you can quick launch all the different editors.
 Click the world editor button (left in the list) to open it.
 Now while in the world editor, navigate to the top left and click `File > Load World`.
 In the popup window search for `DebugWorld`, select the `DebugWorld.ent` file, and open it with `Ok`.
+The debug world is used to reduce loadtimes during development and testing of gameplay mechanics.
+The full Everon map (`MainWorld.ent`) takes significnatly longer to load and is only really needed for mapping the default multiplayer scenario.

 #### Setting up the peer tool
 With the debug world open, navigate to `Plugins > Settings > PeerTool`.
 Here you can configure the peer tool.
 It is used for local multiplayer testing by launching multiple game instances that automatically connect to your local server.